sab-alex/node-usb/README.md

 Emitted with data received by the polling transfers

 ### Event: error(error)
 Emitted when polling encounters an error.
-All in flight transfers will be automatically canceled and no further polling will be done.
-You have to wait for the `end` event before you can start polling again.

 ### Event: end
 Emitted when polling has been canceled